 - There are 30 days holiday in France.
 For nearly all workers in the UK 28 days statutory leave per year (although employers can include bank holidays in this figure).

 - In France the 35-hour week means that if you work more hours per week you get extra days off to recuperate (réduction du temps de travail commonly known as“RTT”).
 It depends on what has been negotiated for your sector of activity and this information is in the convention collective (collective bargaining agreement for your sector), but in general you can add 10 or so days to your holidays.
+A 39 hour week will generally give rise to an extra days holiday per month on top of your annual 30 days!

 - During holiday periods don’t expect lots of professional activity between the 14 July and beginning September (when children return to school=la rentrée).
 Generally holidays are taken either in July or August and children’s summer break is 2 months (July and August).
 Many companies close between the 1st and the 15th August.
 There is also less activity during the Christmas and Easter periods.